rancheng/macOS-use/README.md

 <br>

-mlx-use is a project built on Browser-use agent services and allows the AI agent to interact with every app from the Apple framework
+mlx-use is a project built on Browser-use agent services and allows the AI agent to interact with every app from the Apple framework, [see it in action!](#demos)
 # Our Vision:
 TLDR: Tell every Apple device what to do, and it gets done. on EVERY APP.
 <br><br>